mlflow/mlflow-torchserve/examples/MNIST/example3/README.md

 The python package requirements are listed in `requirements.txt`.
 This example logs `requirements.txt` as an additional artifact.
-Torchserve plugin auto detects the requirments file and adds it as the `-r` argument in `torch-model-archiver` during the `create_deployment` process
+Torchserve plugin auto detects the requirements file and adds it as the `-r` argument in `torch-model-archiver` during the `create_deployment` process

-The mapping file is pushed into mlflow along with the model using `mlflow.pytorch` library.

 Command:

 ```
 python mnist_model.py \
     --epochs 5 \
-    --batch-size 64 \
-    --lr 0.01 \
-    --model-save-path /home/ubuntu/mlflow-torchserve/examples/MNIST/example3/models
+    --model-save-path "example3"
+    --save-mlflow-model True
 ```

 This command will run the training process and exports the model to the `model-save-path` location.
-Above command exports the mlflow model into `/home/ubuntu/mlflow-torchserve/examples/MNIST/example3/models` directory.
+Above command exports the mlflow model into `mlflow-torchserve/examples/MNIST/example3/models` directory.

 ## Starting torchserve